mczachurski/Swiftgger/README.md

 ### Example of CRUD controller configuration

-Below is example how code for adding CRUD operations for one controller looks like.
-Of course in that example whole configuration is done in one place, however in your application you can put endpoint/actions configuration near your implementation (separate for each endpoint) and then managing of that configuration will be much simpler.
+Below there is an example how to configure full CRUD operation.
+Of course in that example whole configuration is done in one place.
+However in your application you can put endpoint/actions configuration near your implementation (separate for each action).

 ```swift